Using Halloween pixel art in your math classroom will increase engagement. Read 3 times to use it, 2 reasons why, and snag 1 ultimate bundle.

 Nearpod can be quite overwhelming.
 This post breaks down the 20 Nearpod features and when to use them in your math classroom.

-Student tech issues can be avoided if you tech these things before giving independent tasks to your stufdents.
+Student technology issues can be avoided if you teach these 3 things before giving online assignments.
+Number 1 is the most obvious!